niessenTUM/Innok_students/README.md

 ### Safety zone projection setup

 1. Connect pin 11 (GPIO 17) on RPi to the MOSFET Trigger/PWM
-2. Connect the pin 9 (GND) to the MOSFET GND

 ### Trajectory projection setup